wojtin/3D-Transformation-Matrix-Calculator/README.md

 # Transform3DBestFit
+This is open source software to use for:
-Find CloudOfPoints 3D BestFit transformation matrix.
-Transform CloudOfPoints by matrix.
-Matrices multiplification
+*Finding CloudOfPoints 3D BestFit transformation matrix *Transform CloudOfPoints by matrix
+*Matrices multiplification

+It is based on https://github.com/danielorf/Transform3DBestFit